diegojromerolopez/eyesonly/README.md

 A proof-of concept of a way of hiding secrets by limiting the places they can be called.

+IMPORTANT NOTICE: **This code is in pre-alpha stage.
+I am not responsible for any damage you suffer because of your use of this project.**

 ## Use
 ```python
 from eyesonly.secret import Secret